 Ushers will greet you at the front doors of the church, and give you a Sunday service bulletin.
 The ushers are a good source for any questions you may have before, or during the service.
 If you have any special needs, like you are unable to come up to the rail for Communion, but would still like to receive, tell an usher and they will let the priest know.
 There are blue visitor cards in the pew rack in front of you.
 We would love for you to fill one out to let us know a little about you and your visit with us today.
 On your way out, you can hand it to a member of the clergy or put it in the red boxes on the inside of the front doors.
 We do not take up an offering during our church services, but if you would like to make a donation, you can use one of the envelopes in the pews and put it in the red boxes on the inside of the front doors.

-If you have children, we have a Children’s Chapel (appropriate for ages 3-8, give or take a year or two) in the parish hall at 9am and at 11:15am; the children join us in the church for Communion.
-We also have wonderful nursery care for the tiny ones from 9am until 12:30pm, so you can attend either the 9am or 11:15am services and Sunday School for adults at 10:30am during the program year; the nursery is in the church building.
+If you have children, we have a Children’s Chapel (appropriate for ages 3-8, give or take a year or two) in the Annex at 9am and at 11:15am; the children join us in the church for Communion.
+We also have wonderful nursery care in the Annex for the tiny ones from 9am until 12:30pm, so you can attend either the 9am or 11:15am services and Sunday School for adults at 10:30am during the program year.
 If you wish to take your youngsters to either place, the ushers will be happy to direct you.
 Your children are also welcome to stay in church with you.
 We are happy to have kids in church with us, and don’t mind a little extra noise.
 Crayons, coloring sheets, and children’s comic book-style Bibles are available from the ushers.